rust-embedded/cargo-binutils/README.md

 ```

 Apart from these `rust-*` tools, which are direct proxies for the llvm tools in
-the `llvm-tools-preview` component, the crate also provides some Cargo
+the `llvm-tools` component, the crate also provides some Cargo
 subcommands that will first build the project and then run the llvm tool on the
 output artifact.
 This: